jessicalh/lifechoices/README.md

 [Run this experiment](https://jessicalh.github.io/lifechoices/)

-Everyone who runs it asks what Tempus Cuniculorum.
+Everyone who runs it asks what Tempus Cuniculorum means.
 It is the best I could do for a short Latin motto Daffy Duck might choose: "Rabbit Season".
 Which one may find amusing, or not, depending on how one spent Saturday morning when small and impressionable.

 ## Overview